Macr0Nerd/sudoku/README.md

 # Sudoku
-Mastermind is a code breaking game similar to Bulls and Cows.
+Sudoku is a puzzle game that is beloved by all and butchered by me.
-This version of mastermind is run in the text editor using C++14.
 I only built this to practice my C++ and it turned out half decent.
-Maybe I'll add the color support if i decide to not be lazy.
+Maybe I'll build a solver once I get decent at C++.

 ## How to Run
 ### Windows